Jeu de taquin dynamics on infinite Young tableaux and second class particles: Introduction

 We now use the jeu de taquin path to define a new infinite tableau $s=J(t) =(s_{i,j})_{i,j=1}^\infty$, using the formula

-The mapping $t\mapsto s=J(t)$ defines a transformation $J:\Omega\to\Omega$, which we call the \demph{jeu de taquin map}.
+The mapping $t\mapsto s=J(t)$ defines a transformation $J\dvtx \Omega\to \Omega$, which we call the \demph{jeu de taquin map}.
 In words, the way the transformation works is by removing the box at the corner, then sliding the second box of the jeu de taquin path into the space left vacant by the removal of the first box, and continuing in this way, successively sliding each box along the jeu de taquin path into the space vacated by its predecessor.
 At the end, one subtracts $1$ from all entries to obtain a new array of numbers.
 It is easy to see that the resulting array is an infinite Young tableau: the definition of the \jdt path guarantees that the sliding is done in such a way that preserves monotonicity along rows and columns.
-For an example, compare Figures~\ref{fig-jdt-pathA} and \ref{fig-jdt-pathB}.
+For an example, compare Figure \ref{fig-jdt-path}(a) and \ref{fig-jdt-path}(b).

-The above construction is a generalization of the construction of Sch\"utzenberger \cite{schutzenberger} who introduced it for finite Young tableaux.
-Sch\"utzenberger's jeu de taquin turned out to be a very powerful tool of algebraic combinatorics and the representation theory of symmetric groups; in particular, it is important in studying combinatorics of words, the Robinson-Schensted-Knuth ($\RSK$) correspondence and the Littlewood-Richardson rule; see \cite{Fulton} for an overview.
+The above construction is a generalization of the construction of \citet{Schutzenberger1977} who introduced it for finite Young tableaux.
+Sch\" utzenberger's jeu de taquin turned out to be a very powerful tool of algebraic combinatorics and the representation theory of symmetric groups; in particular, it is important in studying combinatorics of words, the Robinson--Schensted--Knuth ($\RSK$) correspondence and the Littlewood--Richardson rule; see \citet{Fulton1997} for an overview.